CTA spot sign

 0 images remaining

-Non-contrast CT (A) performed demonstrates a small right basal ganglia intracerebral haemorrhage.
-CTA source image demonstrates punctate focus of contrast enhancement within the haemorrhage that was discontinuous from adjacent vessels on multi-planar reformats, and not present on the pre-contrast image, the CTA 'spot sign', reflecting active, dynamic haemorrhage.
-Follow-up 24 hour non-contrast CT (C) demonstrates haematoma growth.
+Non-contrast CT (A) performed demonstrates a small right basal ganglia intracerebral hemorrhage.
+CTA source image demonstrates punctate focus of contrast enhancement within the hemorrhage that was discontinuous from adjacent vessels on multi-planar reformats, and not present on the pre-contrast image, the CTA 'spot sign', reflecting active, dynamic hemorrhage.
+Follow-up 24 hour non-contrast CT (C) demonstrates hematoma growth.

 - Wada R, Aviv RI, Fox AJ et-al. CT angiography "spot sign" predicts hematoma expansion in acute intracerebral hemorrhage.
 Stroke.
 2007;38 (4): 1257-62. doi:10.1161/01.STR.0000259633.59404.f3 - Pubmed citation